unicode-org/conformance/README.md

 * Set up a main program that will receive instructions on the STDIN command line

-** Parse the incoming JSON data to determine test type
+    * Parse the incoming JSON data to determine test type

-** Build separate files for running each type of test
+    * Build separate files for running each type of test

-** Return results from each testing routine in JSON format
+    * Return results from each testing routine in JSON format

-** Support the commands for information:
+* Support the commands for information:
-*** #VERSION
-*** #TEST
+  * ** #VERSION**
+  * **#TEST**
   *** etc.

-* Update testdriver/datasets.py to include the new executor platform.
+* Update `testdriver/datasets.py` to include the new executor platform.

 Note: it is very helpful to include sets of tests for the new platform for each supported component.
 The ICU4J model with Intellij is a good example.

 Make sure that your new executor can be run from a debugging environment or from the command line.
-This should be done before adding it to the test drive.
+Tests can be tested easily here before adding them to the full execution scripts.

-* Add information to run_config.json to add the new platform and its supported components into the DDT workflow.
+* Add the new platform to `run_config.json` including required setup and the implemented components for the DDT workflow.

-** TDB **

 See [Add Dart to executors PR#65](https://github.com/unicode-org/conformance/pull/65) for am example.